New Rockland Thai Restaurant Making A Splash With Bright, Fresh Flavors

-A new Tahi restaurant in the Hudson Valley is making a splash with foodies and lovers of cuisine with fresh, bright flavors.
+A new Thai restaurant in the Hudson Valley is making a splash with foodies and lovers of cuisine with fresh, bright flavors.

 Bangkok Station, located in Rockland County in the old Thai House location in Nyack on Park Street, sits in a building that bears a strong resemblance to a railroad car.